As the web has become a crucial part of our modern lives, it’s not uncommon to wonder what the web is and how it has developed over the years.

 The web is short for ‘world wide web’, ‘WWW, or ‘W3’ and refers to an interconnected system of web pages accessible through the Internet.

 As per the W3C, the Web is simply an information space.
-Some of the first specifications defined for web technologies includes URLs, HTTP, and HTML.
+Some of the first specifications defined for web technologies include URLs, HTTP, and HTML.

 Each web page is a document written in HTML (HyperText Markup Language) and contains images, videos, or other web content.
 These documents are linked together using hyperlinks to create a web of interconnected information.